OWASP/DevGuide/docs/en/04-design/02-web-app-checklist/06-digital-identity.md

 16. Set the `secure` attribute for cookies transmitted over an [TLS][tls] connection
 17. Set cookies with the `HttpOnly` attribute, unless you specifically require client-side scripts within your application to read or set a cookie value

+#### 4. Session Management

+1. All active sessions must be terminated when a user account is disabled or deleted
+2. After a successful change or removal of any authentication factor give the option to terminate all other active sessions
+3. Supplement standard session management for sensitive server-side operations, like account management, by requiring and validating anti-forgery tokens (CSRF tokens) for each request that may change application state or execute an action

 #### References